UNUF/nxt-doc/Other/Instruction Set.md

 |X3  | -                      |
 |X5  | P (Intelligent series) |

-Additionally it's marked whether the official [Nextion Instruction](https://nextion.tech/instruction-set/) set documents the command/variable.
+Additionally it's marked whether the official [Nextion Instruction Set](https://nextion.tech/instruction-set/) documents the command/variable or if it's _hidden_.

 The _Arguments_ column gives you the number of arguments or the specific arguments required (in order, with the correct separator).